domRiddle/ASF/FAQ.md

 ASF writes to its log a bunch of information on various logging levels.
 Our objective is to explain **precisely** what ASF is doing, including what Steam issues it has to deal with, or other problems to overcome.
 Most of the time not everything is relevant, this is why we have two major levels being used in ASF in terms of problems - a warning level, and error level.

 General ASF rule is that warnings are **not** errors, therefore they should **not** be reported.
 A warning is an indicator to you that something potentially unwanted happen.
 Whether it was Steam not reacting, API throwing errors or your network connection being down - it's a warning, and it means we expected it to happen, so don't bother ASF development with it.
+Of course you're free to ask about them or get help by using our support, but you shouldn't assume that those are ASF errors worth reporting (unless we confirm otherwise).

 Errors on the other hand indicate a situation that should not happen, therefore they're worth reporting as long as you made sure that it's not you who is causing them.
 If it's a common situation that we expect to happen, then it'll be converted to a warning instead.
 Otherwise, it's possibly a bug that should be corrected, not silently ignored, assuming it's not you who caused that error in the first place.